Agoric/documentation/main/guides/wallet/README.md

 # Agoric Wallet

-This page documents the *Agoric Wallet*, including its use of *petnames*, its place in the Agoric Platform architecture, accessing it via the *REPL* (*Read-Eval-Print Loop*), and the Wallet API.
+This page documents the *Agoric Wallet*, including its use of *petnames* and its place in the Agoric Platform architecture.
+For a tour of the Wallet UI, see [here](./ui.md).
+For the Wallet API, see [here](./api.md).

 ## Wallet and Agoric Architecture